Mirantis/mke-docs/content/docs/configuration/workload-node-deployment.md

 weight: 10
 ---

-By default, user workloads cannot run in manager nodes, to ensure that cluster management functionality remains performant and to enhance cluster security.
+By default, user workloads cannot run in manager nodes.
+This is to ensure that cluster management functionality remains performant and to enhance cluster security.
 You can, however, override this behavior.